 Matriculation at Hamilton is contingent upon a student's written acceptance of the Honor Code regulations.
 The code covers all coursework and course examinations at Hamilton during a student’s college career.
 Complaints alleging violations of the Honor Code shall be submitted in writing by instructors or students to the chair of the Honor Court or to the associate dean of students (academics).

 The number of full-credit courses (or the equivalent) required for graduation is 32.
 They must be completed with passing grades; a grade of C- or higher must be achieved in at least one-half of the courses taken at Hamilton.
 No more than 15 course credits in a single department earned after entering the College, including transferred credits, may be counted toward the courses required for graduation.
 Each unit of credit is equivalent to four semester hours.
+Each Hamilton course is equivalent to four credit (or semester) hours, unless otherwise noted in the course description.
+Each course expects at least three hours of study for each class hour or a total of 12 hours per week.

 A student must complete at least one-half of the courses required for graduation while in residence at Hamilton and be in residence for the final semester of study.
 Residence means enrollment in programs conducted by the College, on or off campus.